AaSP: Aliasing-aware Self-Supervised Pre-Training for Audio Spectrogram Transformers: Experiments

 \subsection{Datasets}

-Here, we evaluate on six datasets across seven evaluation settings: AudioSet in two settings (AS-2M and AS-20K) and five single-label benchmarks (ESC-50, SCV2, NSynth, US8K, CREMA-D), covering environmental sounds, speech commands, musical instrument families, urban scenes, and acted emotions. \begin{itemize} \item \textbf{AudioSet (AS-2M, AS-20K)}\cite{audioset-17} is a large-scale multi-label dataset of 10-second YouTube clips covering 527 classes.
+Here, we evaluate on a total of ten datasets across multiple evaluation settings: AudioSet in two settings (AS-2M and AS-20K), and nine single-label benchmarks (ESC-50, SCV2, NSynth, US8K, CRM-D, VoxCeleb1, VoxForge, GTZAN, and Surge), covering environmental sound classification, speech command recognition, musical instrument family classification, urban sound classification, speech emotion recognition, speaker identification, language identification, music genre classification, and pitch audio (musical note) classification. \begin{itemize} \item \textbf{AudioSet (AS-2M, AS-20K)}\cite{audioset-17} is a large-scale multi-label dataset of 10-second YouTube clips covering 527 classes.
 The released training split comprises 2,042,985 unbalanced clips and a 22,176 balanced subset; the evaluation split has 20,383 clips.
 Owing to missing videos, we retain approximately 1.96M unbalanced, approximately 21k balanced, and approximately 19k evaluation clips.
 For AS-2M, supervised fine-tuning uses class-balanced sampling (weighted sampling size is 200K).
 For AS-20K, we fine-tune on the balanced approximately 20k subset (pre-trained on full AS-2M) and report mAP. \item \textbf{ESC-50}\cite{esc50-15} is a single-label environmental sound dataset with 2,000 five-second clips across 50 classes.
-We follow the official 5-fold protocol and report mean accuracy across folds. \item \textbf{Speech Commands V2 (SCV2)}\cite{spcv2-18} is a single-label keyword spotting dataset comprising 105,829 one-second clips across 35 classes.
-With the official split (84,843 train, 9,981 validation, 11,005 test), we fine-tune the AS-2M-pre-trained model and report accuracy. \item \textbf{NSynth}\cite{nsynth-17} is a single-label instrument family classification dataset with 305,979 four-second clips across 11 classes.
-With the official split (289,205 train, 12,678 validation, 4,096 test), we perform linear probing following \cite{m2d-24}. \item \textbf{UrbanSound8K (US8K)}\cite{us8k-14} is a single-label urban sound dataset containing 8,732 clips up to four seconds across 10 classes.
-We conduct linear probing with 10-fold cross-validation using the official folds and report mean accuracy. \item \textbf{CREMA-D}\cite{cremad-14} is a single-label emotion recognition dataset with 7,438 utterances of approximately 2.5 s across 6 classes.
-With the split (5,155 train, 732 validation, 1,551 test) following \cite{m2d-24}, we perform linear probing with the AS-2M-pre-trained model. \end{itemize}
+We follow the official 5-fold protocol and report mean accuracy across folds for fine-tuning and linear evaluation. \item \textbf{Speech Commands V2 (SCV2)}\cite{spcv2-18} is a single-label keyword spotting dataset comprising 105,829 one-second clips across 35 classes.
+With the official split (84,843 train, 9,981 validation, 11,005 test), we perform fine-tuning and linear evaluation. \item \textbf{NSynth}\cite{nsynth-17} is a single-label instrument family classification dataset with 305,979 four-second clips across 11 classes.
+With the official split (289,205 train, 12,678 validation, 4,096 test), we perform fine-tuning and linear evaluation. \item \textbf{UrbanSound8K (US8K)}\cite{us8k-14} is a single-label urban sound dataset containing 8,732 clips up to four seconds across 10 classes.
+We conduct linear evaluation with 10-fold cross-validation using the official folds and report mean accuracy. \item \textbf{CREMA-D (CRM-D)}\cite{cremad-14} is a single-label emotion recognition dataset with 7,438 utterances of approximately 2.5 s across 6 classes.
+With the split (5,155 train, 732 validation, 1,551 test) following \cite{m2d-24}, we perform fine-tuning and linear evaluation with the AS-2M-pre-trained model. \item \textbf{VoxCeleb1}\cite{voxceleb1-17} is a single-label speaker identification dataset with 153,516 utterances of approximately 8 s across 1,251 classes.
+With the official split (138,361 train, 6,904 validation, 8,251 test) following \cite{m2d-24}, we perform linear evaluation. \item \textbf{VoxForge}\cite{voxforge-18} is a single-label language identification dataset with 176,428 approximately 6 s utterances of varying lengths across 6 classes.
+With the split (121,281 train, 26,684 validation, 28,463 test) following \cite{m2d-24}, we perform linear evaluation. \item \textbf{GTZAN}\cite{gtzan-02} is a single-label music genre classification dataset with 930 30-second clips across 10 classes.
+With the split (443 train, 197 validation, 290 test) following \cite{m2d-24}, we perform linear evaluation. \item \textbf{Surge}\cite{surge-21} is a single-label pitch audio classification dataset (Surge synthesizer) with 183,392 four-second clips across 88 classes (88 MIDI notes).
+With the split (148,896 train, 17,160 validation, 17,336 test) following \cite{m2d-24}, we perform fine-tuning and linear evaluation. \end{itemize}